NoroffFEU/programming-foundations-ca-elinkrull/README.md

 #coffeemaker

-// - Brand (string), is the manufactor of the object
+Brand (string), is the manufactor of the object
-// - Volume (number), is the capacity in litres
+Volume (number), is the capacity in litres
-// - Price (number), is what the object costs in Norwegian kroners
-// - Weight (number), is what the object weights in kilograms
-// - On (boolian), when boolian "on" is false, the coffee maker is not turned on
-// - Color (array), is the different colours the coffee maker is made in
-// - Ignition (function), the coffee maker can be turned on or off
+Price (number), is what the object costs in Norwegian kroners Weight (number), is what the object weights in kilograms On (boolian), when boolian "on" is false, the coffee maker is not turned on Color (array), is the different colours the coffee maker is produced in Switch (function), switch can be turned on or off